Hoppa till innehåll

 License to practise

 In order to practice medicine in Sweden you need to obtain a Swedish medical license.
 If you already have a license to practice from your country of residence, you can have it validated in Sweden.
 It is the Swedish National Board of Health and Welfare (Socialstyrelsen) that will assess your academic and clinical background.
-You can read all the details about the process on their web page.
+You also have to pass a theoretical and clinical proficiency test and undergo clinical training for 6 months.
+You can read all the details about the process on their website.
 You also need to have at least level C1 in the Swedish, Danish or Norwegian language before you can work in Sweden.

 Recognition of specialist qualification

-Specialty training (postgraduate training) in Sweden is composed of hospital services in a subordinate position under full professional responsibility.
-In Sweden, the clinical training of medical doctors towards specialist competence is the responsibility of the public health providers, i.e. the county councils, not the universities.
+In Sweden, the clinical training of medical doctors towards specialist competence is the responsibility of the public health providers, i.e. the healthcare regions, not the universities.
+Specialty training (postgraduate training) is composed of hospital services in a subordinate position under full professional responsibility.
 Consequently, there are no courses at the faculty of medicine leading to a specialty degree.
-The current duration of the speciality training is in all specialities a minimum of 5 years.
-After July 1, 2021, you also need to complete a mandatory introductory training period before the specialty training (minimum of 6 months).
+The current duration of the speciality training is in all specialities a minimum of 5,5 years which includes a mandatory introductory training period before the specialty training (minimum of 6 months).

-If you already have a certificate of specialist qualification from your country, you will be required to take specialty training (ST) for minimum of 1 year to receive a Swedish specialist certificate.
-The required lenght of your ST in Sweden depends on your achievements for the the learning objectives in the Swedish specialty training and is assessed by the Head of the department and the superviser for your ST i Sweden.
-In order to credit maximum of 4 years of specialist training done in another country into the Swedish specialty training, the following criterias have to be fullfilled:
+If you already have a certificate of specialist qualification from your country, you will be required to undergo specialty training (ST) including the introdutory training for minimum of 1 year to receive a Swedish specialist certificate.
+The required lenght of your ST in Sweden depends on your achievements for the learning objectives in the Swedish specialty training and is assessed by the Head of the department and the superviser for your ST i Sweden.

 You can then apply for a specialist certificate at Socialstyrelsen.